Psalm 137 – Entrusting God With Our Hatreds

 Psalm 137 isn’t vigilante justice.
 He isn’t heading out with a posse to round up all the infants.
 This isn’t King Herod!
 Rather, he’s trusting God to take the honest truth and deal with the venom.
 He takes his hatred to God and asks God to do what only he can do.
 For hatred will be fatal if it is allowed to remain and fester inside us.

 Now here’s an important question: can we who follow Jesus Christ, the embodiment of forgiveness (and one who had enemies who killed him!), be trusted to hear Psalm 137?
 Can we hear it calling us to be honest before God about our bitterness without acting in retaliation?
 Can we be people of faith who’ll entrust our most precious hatreds to him, knowing that he’ll take them seriously and deal with them on his own terms?
 Can we begin here with this honest pain and continue on the journey toward love of enemy and forgiveness?
 Can we remind each other that God is in control and any vengeance that’s called for is his and not ours?

 Dear Lord of Justice and Compassion,

 We bring our hatreds to you this morning.
 Here in the presence of your saints, we offer them to you.
 Some have been abandoned or abused by spouses.
 Some have been burned by business partners.
 Some have been gossiped about.
 Some were emotionally abused by parents.
 Some have been violated by monsters.
 Some have been lied to; others have been traumatically rejected.
-Some have lost loved ones to drunk drivers.
+Some have lost loved ones to drunk drives.
 And some have seen on TV the faces of evil people who bring terror into our world.